 The 1890 Research and Extension Program customers are determined by law.
-The 1890 Research and Extension Programøs market segment is mandated by the land-grant mission to serve the citizens of South Carolina, with a special emphasis on the underserved communities.
+The 1890 Research and Extension Program's market segment is mandated by the land-grant mission to serve the citizens of South Carolina, with a special emphasis on the underserved communities.
 The customer focus for 1890 Research and Extension is obtained through stakeholder input.
-Our objective is to raise the educational consciousness and awareness of issues that impact limited-resource persons, in order to improve their quality of life.
+The objective is to raise the educational consciousness and awareness of issues that impact limited-resource persons, in order to improve their quality of life.

 To keep the listening and learning methods current with changing customer/business needs and expectations, successful efforts were made to work with Clemson University in developing one state stakeholder Advisory Council for 1890 and 1862 schools.
 Joint meetings were held with the 1862 Council to move toward one Advisory Council.
 The 1890 and 1862 Advisory Councils completed the merger in 2005-2006.
 With the merger, the stakeholder input process was enhanced to increase customer participation and program delivery.
-In August 2007, South Carolina State University hosted its first joint meeting of the Advisory Council, which was held on campus during the reporting period ó a first for the Council.
+In August 2007, South Carolina State University hosted its first joint meeting of the Advisory Council, which was held on campus during the reporting period - a first for the Council.
 Concentrated efforts of developing on-going assessment tools such as reporting stakeholder and clientele feedback through weekly reporting on activities conducted in workshops and forums within cluster areas served help determine which market segments 1890 Research and Extension will pursue and offer current and future educational programs, offerings and services.
-The joint Advisory Council Meeting continues to be rotated between South Carolina State University and Clemson.
+The Joint Advisory Council Meeting continues to be rotated between South Carolina State University and Clemson.
+Meetings are held twice a year (once in August and once in January).

-The State Extension Advisory Council is made up of 34 members, two from each cluster and six (6) at-large members.
+The State Extension Advisory Council is made up of 52 members.
 Membership is for three years.
 As a member of the state council, the role and function is much broader than the service on a local committee.
 Members are kept fully informed on Extension programs through regular meetings and written materials submitted by the 1890 and 1862 directors.
 Members chosen for inclusion on the overall Council are not only leaders and innovators in their field, but community leaders as well.
 They are individuals deeply involved in their community and respected by their peers and by the community at-large.

 Nomination for Council membership comes from local committees, from the advisory board itself and from at-large nominations.
-A request for at-large nominations will be sent to the system by October of each year.
-The cooperative extension service directors will issue an invitation to serve.
+A request for at-large nominations is sent to the system by October of each year.
+The cooperative extension service directors issue an invitation to serve.
 Officers of the Council will include a chairman, vice chairman, and secretary.
 Standing committees include: executive, program, budget and finance, and recognition.
 The Executive Committee shall consist of all officers and committee chairs.
 The Council elects the officers and the chairman appoints the committee chairs.
 Council chairman serves as chair of the Executive Committee.
 The council chairman appoints a Nominating Committee for report prior to the last regularly scheduled meeting each year.
 Officers are elected by majority membership present at voting.
 Terms of council membership, officers and committee appointments are by calendar year.
+A member of South Carolina State University's Advisory Team is presently serving as the Advisory Board Chairperson.